tildearrow/kwin-lowlatency/README.md

   - if none of these options solve any problems, please open a bug report. thanks.

 # misc/FAQ

+> I can't build it and it fails on the class ScreenLocker::KSldApp has no member named 'setWaylandFd'

+you must have Plasma 5.18. are you sure you checked this branch out well?

+> I get a similar error but this time it fails on 'setWaylandDisplay'

+...what?

+then you are using Plasma 5.19. you should check the other branch.

 > what's this "Paint cursor" effect in Desktop Effects?